Harare Travel Guide

 Doing business

-Business in Zimbabwe is conducted in English, and is fairly informal, with drinking and socialising very much part of the business culture.
-Dress is fairly conservative, but lightweight suits or casual jackets are more suited to the hot climate than formal business wear.
-It is customary to shake hands with men and women at the beginning and end of a meeting.
-Business hours are generally Monday to Friday, 8am to 4.30pm, although hours vary considerably depending on the establishment; some businesses close at 11am on Wednesdays, and some are open on Saturday mornings.
+Business in Zimbabwe is conducted in English, and the atmosphere is often warm and relatively informal, with relationship-building an important part of business culture.
+Socialising outside of work, including meals or occasional drinks, may be part of business interactions.
+Dress is generally conservative, but lightweight suits or smart jackets are more practical for the hot climate than heavier formal wear.
+It is customary to shake hands with both men and women at the beginning and end of meetings, although some individuals may prefer a verbal greeting.
+Business hours typically run from Monday to Friday, 8am to 4.30pm, though this can vary.
+Some businesses close early on Wednesdays or open on Saturday mornings, particularly outside major cities.

 Duty free